 If securities of a Fund are held in your Registered Plan, generally neither you nor your Registered Plan is subject to tax on distributions or dividends paid by a Fund on those securities or on capital gains realized on the disposition of those securities, provided the distributions, dividends or proceeds of disposition remain in the Registered Plan, unless the securities are a non-qualified investment or a prohibited investment under Tax Act for your Registered Plan.
+Please see Eligibility under the Tax Act for more information.

-Except for Sun Life Acadian International Equity Fund, securities of each Fund are expected to be a qualified investment for Registered Plans at all times.
+Except for Sun Life Risk Managed U.S. Equity Fund, securities of each Fund are expected to be a qualified investment for Registered Plans at all times.
 Securities of a Fund may be a prohibited investment for your Registered Plan (other than a deferred profit sharing plan) even if the securities are a qualified investment.
 If your Registered Plan holds a prohibited investment, you become liable to a 50% potentially refundable tax on the value of the prohibited investment and a 100% tax on income and capital gains attributable to, and capital gains realized on the disposition (or deemed disposition) of, the prohibited investment.